ntblab/neuropipe-support/doc/tutorial/tutorial.rst

 At some point, it would become simpler to duplicate the pipeline for each subject and modify each copy as necessary.
 Imagine you do so, but then want a new statistical analysis for each subject.
 To accomplish that, you must now change each pipeline copy--a waste of time and likely source of bugs.
 The problem was caused by duplicating too much.

 NeuroPipe provides the flexibility to analyze non-standard subjects, while minimizing duplication, by making you specify which parts of your pipeline may vary between subjects and which wont.
-You make whatever scripts and files are necessary to analyze an ideal subject and then use those as a template that new subjects are based on.
-This template is stored in the *subject-template* directory of your project.
-The files that may vary between subjects go into *subject-template/copy*, and they will be copied into each new subject's directory.
-The ones that won't vary go into *subject-template/link*, and they will be symlinked into each new subject's directory; that means that changing a linked file in any subject's directory will immediately change that file in all subject's directories.
+You make whatever scripts and files are necessary to analyze an ideal subject and then use those as a basis for each new subject's pipeline.
+This is called the prototype and it's stored in the *prototype* directory of your project.
+The files that may vary between subjects go into *prototype/copy*, and they will be copied into each new subject's directory.
+The ones that won't vary go into *prototype/link*, and they will be symlinked into each new subject's directory; that means that changing a linked file in any subject's directory will immediately change that file in all subject's directories.
 If you have a non-standard subject, you change the (copied) files within that subject's directory, and other subjects are unaffected.
-If you must change the analysis for every subject, you change the linked files in the template, and the change is reflected in each subject's (linked) analysis scripts.
+If you must change the analysis for every subject, you change the linked files in the prototype, and the change is reflected in each subject's (linked) analysis scripts.

 This architecture is diagrammed in the PDF here_.